Flag of Scotland

-The flag of Scotland (bratach na h-Alba; Banner o Scotland, also known as St Andrew's Cross or the Saltire) is the national flag of Scotland, a constituent country in the United Kingdom, which consists of a white saltire defacing a blue field.
+The flag of Scotland (bratach na h-Alba; Banner o Scotland, also known as St Andrew's Cross or the Saltire) is the national flag of Scotland, which consists of a white saltire over a blue field.
 The Saltire, rather than the Royal Standard of Scotland, is the correct flag for all private individuals and corporate bodies to fly.
 It is also, where possible, flown from Scottish Government buildings every day from 8:00 am until sunset, with certain exceptions.